wehlutyk/thesis/content/4-discussion.md

 ![Participatory sense-making:
 each organism regulates its coupling with the environment;
-the two regulations become themselves coupled, such that the interaction between the two organisms has an emerging dynamic that neither participant fully controls.
+the two regulatory activities become themselves coupled, such that the interaction between the two organisms has an emerging dynamic that neither participant fully controls.
 Participants therefore lose part of their control over individual sense-making, entering a participatory sense-making regime.
 Reproduced from @froese_enactive_2011
 (©2010 E. Di Paolo;